‘Frozen’ movie: Disturbing metaphysical thriller marred by plot holes

 ‘Frozen’ movie plot & plot holes

-So, what to do when your sister has disappeared without a trace for more than two years?
-When police investigations begin winding down, Kath Swarbrick (Shirley Henderson) decides to take matters into her own hands.
-A strange glitch on the CCTV footage of Kath's sister on the day of her disappearance seems to reveal some bizarre clue about the matter; or is it all the workings of Kath's ever more unbalanced mind?
+Kath Swarbrick (Shirley Henderson) decides to take matters into her own hands once police investigations begin winding down.
+A strange glitch on the CCTV footage of Kath’s sister on the day of her disappearance seems to reveal a clue about the matter – or is it all the workings of Kath’s increasingly unbalanced mind?

-Unfortunately, Kath's obsessive search for the truth fails to become the basis for a first-rate suspense thriller largely due to numerous holes in the narrative that require major suspension of disbelief.
+Unfortunately, Kath’s obsessive search for the truth fails to become the basis for a first-rate mystery thriller largely due to a number of holes in the narrative that require major suspension of disbelief.
 The most egregious of these takes place near the end, when a crucial – and absurdly contrived twist – takes Kath on a life-threatening path.

 The fact that the ultimate dénouement remains effective is a testament both to McKoen’s talent as a director and to the intrinsic qualities of the basic storyline.
 A little more care with the logical setup of the preceding sequences would have turned Frozen into a considerably more affecting experience.